nginxinc/nginx-one-workshops/labs/readme.md

 The Hands-On Lab Exercises are designed to build upon each other, adding additional services and features as you progress through them.  `It is important to complete the lab exercises in sequential order.`

-By the end of this Workshop, you will have a working, operational NGINX ONE Console, with multiple Nginx instances connected and managed.
+By the end of this Workshop, you will have a working, operational NGINX One Console, with multiple Nginx instances connected and managed.

 <br/>

 ### Prerequisites

-See the [Lab0 Readme.md](lab0/readme.md) for details on Student Prerequisites for this Workshop.
+Choose one of the [Lab 0: Workshop pre-work](#lab-0-workshop-pre-work-choose-any-one) for details on Student Prerequisites for this Workshop.

 </br>

   NGINX Plus | NGINX One Console |  NGINX OSS :-------------------------:|:-------------------------:|:-------------------------:
 ![](media/nginx-plus-icon.png)  |  ![](media/nginx-one-icon.png)   |  ![](media/nginx-icon.png)